 The Insurance Regulatory and Development Authority (IRDA) has drawn up guidelines that the general insurers offering motor insurance should adhere to at all times.
 It is also mandatory for all the vehicle owners to have a motor insurance policy and adhere to the guidelines set by the IRDAI.
-As per the Motor Vehicles Act, it is mandatory for vehicle owners to atleast have a third-party liability cover, in case anyone is seen driving a vehicle without a valid motor insurance plan, he/she be penalised.
+As per the Motor Vehicles Act, it is mandatory for vehicle owners to at least have a third-party liability cover, in case anyone is seen driving a vehicle without a valid motor insurance plan, he/she be penalised.
 An insurance certificate will be issued by the insurer to the insured after a policy purchase or policy renewal has been made.

-A motor insurance policy cover the following:
+A motor insurance policy covers the following:

 The insurance firms in India offer two types of motor insurance plans:

 Under this policy, third-party liabilities incurred as a result if a mishap is covered by the insurer.

 A comprehensive motor insurance policy covers third-party as well as own damage liabilities incurred at the time of a mishap.